innopolis-devops/labs/app_python/README.md

 If you want to change the ip address and/or the port, you can do it in `config.yml`:

+One of the new features is that you can see how much and when the home page has been accessed

+For that, navigate to `localhost:8081/visits`

 ![img_1.png](img_1.png)

 ## Docker